-All regional-round games will be covered on an ESPN platform (ESPN, ESPN2, ESPNU or ESPN+) or on the Longhorn Network (LHN).
+All regional-round games will be covered on an ESPN platform (ESPN, ESPN2, ESPNU or ESPN+).
 Prospective hosts shall submit their preferred starting times for all games and Day 1 game order for both games.
-However, hosts should note that the finalized regional game times and Day 1 game order shall be determined by the NCAA, ESPN and LHN.
+However, hosts should note that the finalized regional game times and Day 1 game order shall be determined by the NCAA and ESPN.
 It should be noted that the pairings in the regional bracket may not be altered during the remainder of the tournament.
-Please note that the Division I Baseball Committee, in consultation with ESPN/LHN, may adjust the dates and times of regional games.
-The game times and game order for regionals will be publicized in conjunction with the championship bracket announcement on Monday, May 29.
+Please note that the Division I Baseball Committee, in consultation with ESPN, may adjust the dates and times of regional games.
+The game times and game order for regionals will be publicized in conjunction with the championship bracket announcement on Monday, May 26.